 While we believe in emphasizing the classics, we also stay on the cutting edge with our technology.
 We retain a full time Director of Technology to maintain our extensive inventory of iPads, SMART Boards, and computers, as well as our internal wireless network, our online grades, and other academic resources.
 In 2014-2015, we added a Director of Instructional Technology to our faculty, to further enhance students' use of technology and fully integrate it into every subject.

-The Middle Division campus includes a large gym, a science laboratory equipped with digital microscopes and Vernier Lab Quests and Probeware, a green space, a consecrated chapel, and room for more than 225 middle school minds to grow.
+The Middle School campus includes a large gym, a science laboratory equipped with digital microscopes and Vernier Lab Quests and Probeware, a green space, a consecrated chapel, and room for more than 225 middle school minds to grow.

 Starting in Form VII (5th grade), a full year earlier than most schools in our area, St. John's students can participate in league athletics, reinforcing the lessons of teamwork and sportsmanship in a wider arena.
-St. John's Middle Division competes in sports as varied as volleyball, track, swimming, and lacrosse, and our teams have placed first in our League in boys' basketball, girls' soccer, baseball, and softball over the past two years, to name just a few.
+St. John's Middle School competes in sports as varied as volleyball, track, swimming, and lacrosse, and our teams have placed first in our League in boys' basketball, girls' soccer, baseball, and softball over the past two years, to name just a few.

-Students can explore their skills and talents more fully in the Middle Division, finding their inner public servant by running for Student Government, or becoming a budding Hemingway by writing for the school newspaper or literary magazine.
+Students can explore their skills and talents more fully in the Middle School, finding their inner public servant by running for Student Government, or becoming a budding Hemingway by writing for the school newspaper or literary magazine.
 Students can investigate the arts by performing in the annual school musical or by creating handmade pottery during art class using our onsite kiln.
 They can also reinforce their school-day learning during recess or after school by joining the Latin Club, Odyssey of the Mind, or Math League.